01. What did you do in 2016 that you’d never done before?

 Oh boy, this is a list:

-Had my art appear in the Wall Street Journal
+Had my art included in the WWE 2K17 NXT Edition.

 02. Did you keep your new years’ resolutions, and will you make more?